avikalpg/poker-bot-arena/README.md

 Contributions are welcome!
 Please read the [Contributing Guidelines] for more information.

 ## License
-This project is licensed under the MIT License - see the [LICENSE] file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

 ## Contact
 Author: Avikalp Gupta